Vladimir Grachev: Rosatom State Corporation

-Federal Service for Environmental, Technological and Nuclear Supervision
+Federal Service for Environmental, Technological, and Nuclear Supervision

-Since 2008 Grachev is the head of the Public Council under the Federal Service for Ecological, Technological and Nuclear Supervision (Rostekhnadzor).
-The Public Council of Rostechnadzor includes scientists, doctors, professors, representatives of public organizations in all the fields of Rostekhnadzor interest.
+From 2008, Grachev was the head of the Public Council under the Federal Service for Ecological, Technological and Nuclear Supervision (Rostekhnadzor).
+The Public Council of Rostechnadzor includes scientists, doctors, professors, and representatives of public organizations in all the fields of Rostekhnadzor's interest.
 At the first meeting of the Public Council on 14 January 2008 Grachev said:

 The creation of the Public Council is an important event in terms of considering public opinion in the Federal Service for Ecological, Technological and Nuclear Supervision.
 To implement the 24 types of supervision, which the Service provides, it is important to keep in touch with the public.
 Control is a conflict between producers and controllers.
 From this perspective public opinion is very important.
 The combination of the views of citizens, community organizations and academia provides a one comprehensive view.
 Then it becomes a sophisticated and objective opinion.
 This will allow Rostechnadzor and the public to receive information not in a distorted form, which sometimes happens.
 It is very important to form an opinion not based on the statements of offended rule violators, but on the real state of affairs.
 The reflection of the objective image is perhaps the most important thing in the work of the Public Council."

-July 2011 the Coordinating Committee of public councils in the federal government prepared a summary rating of the effectiveness of public councils in the federal government for the 1st half of 2011.
-The Public Council of the Federal Service for Ecological, Technological and Nuclear Supervision has taken the first place.
+In July 2011, the Coordinating Committee on public councils in the federal government prepared a summary rating of the effectiveness of public councils in the federal government for the 1st half of 2011.
+The Public Council of the Federal Service for Ecological, Technological and Nuclear Supervision took first place.

+Death

+Grachev died on 26 April 2026, at the age of 84.